Scotland Elementary School

 There will be many different opportunities for homework.
 These opportunities will include reading, practicing sight words, math skill review and creative projects with writing.
 Reading folders will be sent home beginning in November.
 When you encourage your child to complete his/her homework, you are sending a very important message that school is important and you want your child to do the best he/she can!

 Children are assessed several times throughout the year.
 This gives us a full picture of your child’s progress in kindergarten in turn allows us to give your child the proper instruction.
-Alphabet letter checks, letter sound checks and sight word checks are given several times throughout the year.
-A reading benchmark assessment will be given three times a year.
+Alphabet letter checks, letter sound checks, and sight word checks are given several times throughout the year.
+A reading benchmark assessment will be given three times a year, and, additionally, as needed.
 Assessments will be given in math periodically throughout the year.
 The fine motor areas are looked at by having students write their names, letters, numbers and cutting skills.
 Parents will be notified about the results through progress reports, report cards, and conferences about their child’s progress on these areas.

 We have an open door policy all parents are welcome to stop by to visit the classroom.
 If parents need to speak to the teacher on an issue we may need to meet at another time so that it does not take away from instructional time.
 We would love to have you join us to read a story to the class or assist us in the classroom.
 All visitors must check in at the office and wear a name tag.

-In class, we will develop together, discuss and review often a set of classroom rules, as well as read the school rules provided by our school-wide PBIS behavior program (Our rules will go home so parents can discuss them with their child) The rules will be posted and referred to often throughout the school year.
-A Behavior Plan for the class will be determined according to the needs of the class.
-This will also be shared with the parents.
+In class, we will develop together, discuss and review often a set of classroom rules, as well as read the school rules provided by our school-wide PBIS behavior program.
+Our rules will go home so parents can discuss them with their child.
+The rules will be posted and referred to often throughout the school year.

 Children also have the opportunity to earn tickets for exceptionally good behavior.
 Students may spend their tickets on classroom prizes (including lunch with the principal) or save their tickets and spend them at the Student Council’s School Store (store is open every other month)

 As a class it is important that we work together as a team.
 Together as a class we earn special events for great behavior.
-When the students get caught being good together or if they receive a compliment we add marbles to a jar.
+When the students get caught displaying ROAR behaviors or if they receive a compliment we add marbles to a jar.
 When the jar is full, we will celebrate!

 Report cards for kindergarten students will go home three times a year.
 We will have conferences in the fall and spring to discuss your child’s progress.
 Any questions, concerns and suggestions in between these times PLEASE feel free to call, email or drop by to visit.